 - Prior to beginning the first rep you should tense up your full body, especially your core.
-Ideally your core will stay rigid throughout the set and not sag down; you need to actively extend your hips with your glutes to maintain rigidity.
+Ideally your core will stay rigid throughout the set and not sag down; you need to actively extend your hips with your glutes while also keeping your core tight by contracting your abdominal muscles to maintain rigidity.

 - Descend slowly to the bottom position.
-This will generally be as low as you can comfortably go without your body hitting something.
+This will generally be as low as you can comfortably go without your body hitting the underlying surface.

 - Pause briefly at the bottom and then exhale as you push yourself upwards.